Ready for an unforgettable dolphin and whale watching experience in Australia?

 The effects of unethical practices

-Unfortunately, not all dolphin watching experiences are created equal.
-Some tours can even harm dolphins.
-Here’s why certain activities, like feeding, touching, and chasing dolphins, are harmful.
+Unfortunately, not all dolphin and whale watching experiences are created equal.
+Some tours can even harm these animals.
+Here’s why certain activities, like feeding, touching, and chasing dolphins and whales, are harmful.

 Video credit: Canva.com